Popocatépetl: Name

 The name Popocatépetl comes from the Nahuatl words popōca (/nah/) "it smokes" and tepētl /nah/ "mountain", meaning Smoking Mountain.
 The volcano is also referred to by Mexicans as El Popo affectionately, or to shorten the full name.
 The alternate nickname Don Goyo comes from the mountain's association in the lore of the region with San Gregorio, "Goyo" being a nickname-like short form of Gregorio.
 The name was extended by those who lived in Santiago Xalitzina, a small community 12 km from the volcano.
 Legend says that many years ago, a villager met an old man on the slopes of the mountain, who introduced himself as Gregorio Chino Popocatépetl.
 Gregorio was a personification of the spirit of the volcano, and communicates with the locals to warn them if an eruption is about to happen.
 Thus, every 12 March, the day of San Gregorio, the locals bring flowers and food to the volcano to celebrate the saint.

+Legend of Popocatépetl and Iztaccíhuatl

+In Tlaxcaltecan mythology, Iztaccíhuatl was a princess who fell in love with one of her father's warriors, Popocatépetl.
+The emperor sent Popocatépetl to war in Oaxaca, promising him Iztaccíhuatl as his wife (which Iztaccíhuatl's father presumed he would not).
+Iztaccíhuatl was falsely told that Popocatépetl had died in battle, and believing the news, she died of grief.
+When Popocatépetl returned to find his love dead, he took her body to a spot outside Tenochtitlan and knelt by her grave.
+The gods covered them with snow and changed them into mountains.
+Iztaccíhuatl's mountain is called "White Woman" (from Nahuatl iztāc "white" and cihuātl "woman") because it resembles a woman lying on her back, and is often covered with snow — the peak is sometimes nicknamed La Mujer Dormida, "The Sleeping Woman".
+Popocatépetl became an active volcano, raining fire on Earth in blind rage at the loss of his beloved.

+In an alternate version of the story, Popocatepetl battled Xinantecatl (Nevado de Toluca) for Izta's hand by hurling fire, rocks, and ice.
+Popo triumphed by decapitating his opponent, which explains the rounded shape of Nevado's summit.